-The Group has paid no taxes due to the retained losses in the previous financial year, with the exception of its subsidiaries in the US.
+The Group, with the exception of its Irish Branch, has paid no taxes due to the retained losses in the previous financial year.
 Due to the unstable future profitability on a short term, ThromboGenics has no tax provisions booked on the balance sheet.